 Weather is very changeable around Hilton Head Island.
 Your Captain is very experienced and understands local weather.
-Some of our Captains have RADAR on their cell phones.
+Our Captains have RADAR on their cell phones.
 Besides taking you on a beautiful trip, our FIRST priority is your safety and comfort.
 We won't let a few drops of rain stop a great trip, but we'll never take you out in a thunderstorm.
 During the entire course of the trip, we are never more than ten minutes from a marina or other safe haven.
 Don't make your decisions based on what you hear on The Weather Channel.
-If you have concerns about the weather call our reservations line to get the real scoop on the weather.
+If you have concerns about the weather call our reservations line to get the most up-to-date information.

 - What About Tipping?

 Our boats are very stable and do not tip.
 However, many of our customers tip the Captain.
-Although tipping is never required, most folks understand that in resorts such as Hilton Head Island many people making their living through the service industry where tipping is customary.
+Although tipping is never required, most folks understand that in resorts such as Hilton Head Island many people are making their living through the service industry where tipping is customary.
 Tipping the captain shows your appreciation for his good job, and it will certainly be appreciated by your captain.
 If you do not have cash for tipping ask your captain about using Venmo or other such apps.